Minibatch Optimal Transport and Perplexity Bound Estimation in Discrete Flow Matching: Introduction

-A major implication of non-deterministic sample paths is that we can no longer use the rectification strategy presented in \citet{liu2022flow}.
-As paths in the discrete flow framework are `sequences' of states, in this paper, we explore other ways to minimize the number of jumps/changes between states, which can be seen as the discrete version of minimizing path length.
-More generally, using similarity metrics between states, we attempt to find ways of defining flows that minimize the number of jumps weighted by the dissimilarity between states.
-This leads to defining a minimization problem in the context of discrete flow matching that resembles the dynamic formulation of optimal transport.
-More importantly, we then derive its equivalent Kantorovich formulation, where the cost function depends explicitly only on the similarity metric between states, and where the transport cost can be optimized using the minibatch strategy of \citet{tong2023improving, fatras2021minibatch}.
-This result can be seen as a categorical-distribution version of the Benamou-Brenier theorem when the conditional flows are formulated as convex interpolants, which themselves can be seen as the categorical equivalent of the shortest paths conditional flows in the continuous framework.
-Interestingly, when the similarity metric in the dynamic formulation is chosen to be the discrete metric, the cost function in the Kantorovich formulation turns out to be the Hamming distance.
-Furthermore, when the similarity metric is the $L_2$ norm, the cost function is also the $L_2$ norm, as in the continuous case.
+A major implication of non-deterministic sample paths is that we cannot use the rectification strategy from \citet{liu2022flow}.
+Since paths in discrete flows are sequences of states, we explore minimizing the number of jumps between states, which can be interpreted as the discrete analogue of path length minimization.
+Using dissimilarity functions between states, we minimize jumps weighted by dissimilarity, yielding a weighted path-length-oriented dynamic formulation of optimal transport (OT) for discrete flow matching.
+We derive its Kantorovich formulation, where the cost function depends only on the dissimilarity function and can be optimized using minibatch strategies \citep{tong2024improving, fatras2021minibatch}.
+This gives a categorical Benamou-Brenier-type theorem for conditional flows with convex interpolants, the latter being the categorical analogue of shortest-path conditional continuous flows.
+When the dissimilarity function in the dynamic formulation is the discrete metric, the cost function in the Kantorovich formulation becomes the Hamming distance.
+When the dissimilarity function is the squared Euclidean distance between token embeddings, the induced cost is the squared Euclidean distance between concatenated sequence embeddings, mirroring the continuous case.

-This contribution allows the reduction of the number of transitions in the generative process, but it also enables one to make better use of the similarity between the source and data distribution.
-Therefore it is feasible to construct a chain of flows, where each flow treats the previous modeled distribution as the source distribution, and refines it in order to make it more similar to the data distribution.

-An additional implication of stochastic crossing paths in discrete flows is that one cannot use an equivalent of the instantaneous change of variable formula \citep{node_chen2018} for estimating the probability of a point being sampled by the model.
-This means that other approaches should be devised for estimating the perplexity.
-Inspired by the bound provided in \citet{lou2023discrete}, we derive an upper bound of the perplexity in the discrete flow matching framework.
-This bound enables us to evaluate the performance of our model and compare it to other methods.
+An additional implication of stochastic crossing paths in DFM is that we cannot use an equivalent of the instantaneous change of variable formula \citep{node_chen2018} for probability estimation.
+Thus, other approaches are needed for estimating the perplexity.
+Inspired by the discrete diffusion bounds in \citet{lou2023discrete, anonymous2025efficient}, we derive two upper bounds on perplexity for discrete flow matching.
+These bounds enable theoretically grounded training, model evaluation and comparison with other methods.